INTRODUCTION

 NUTRITIONAL BENEFITS OF PLANT-BASED ALTERNATIVES

 Switching to plant-based alternatives provides essential nutrients without the drawbacks associated with dairy.
-Options such as almond, oat, or coconut milk are naturally lower in fats that may contribute to inflammation.
-Moreover, these alternatives are often fortified with calcium, vitamin D and other nutrients necessary for healthy development.
-By incorporating plant-based products, children can receive the nutrition they need while avoiding potentially problematic dairy proteins, improving autism symptoms and supporting a balanced and sustainable diet.
+Options such as almond, oat or coconut milk are naturally lower in fats that may contribute to inflammation.
+Moreover, these alternatives are often enriched with calcium, vitamin D and other nutrients necessary for healthy development.
+By incorporating plant-based products, children can receive the nutrition they need while avoiding potentially problematic dairy proteins, improving autism symptoms and supporting a healthy and balanced diet.

 PRACTICAL STRATEGIES FOR A DAIRY-FREE DIET